gokcendilek/Timesheet_backend/README.md

 # Timesheet_backend
- Java Spring boot

 The backend is implemented using Java Spring Boot,  and PostgreSQL is used as the database.

 The application has two types of users: regular users and admins.
 - Regular users can enter timesheets, search their entries, and export them (reporting).
 - Admin users can search for all users and export their data.
- 1. User Registration and Login Page
+## 1. User Registration and Login Page
 - Registration Page:
   - Includes fields for username, email, and password.
   - The email and username must be unique when registering.